jooheonchoi/jooheonchoi/README.md

 ### Hi there!
 This is Jun in Dec.2020!
-I'm currently a third year CS student and eager to learn more, especially about Javascript/Node.js/React and python.
+I'm currently a third year CS student and eager to learn more, especially about Javascript/Node.js/React and Python.

 In my spare time, I enjoy following hockey (Canucks), playing piano, and painting (acrylic).

-Feel free to reach out to me!
+Feel free to reach out to me at choi.jun@outlook.com!

 <!--
 **jun585/jun585** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.